Kachin conflict: 2021–present

-After the 2021 Myanmar coup, the KIA has refused to recognize the military regime and soon clashes have resumed between the KIA and regime troops.
+After the 2021 Myanmar coup, the KIA has refused to recognize the military regime and soon clashes resumed between the KIA and regime troops.

 On 25 March, the KIA seized the military base of Alaw Bum near Laiza, which they had lost for over 20 years.
 On 11 April, the junta military launched an attack to recapture the base using airstrikes and ground troops.
 The military suffered heavy casualties and had to retreat after a three-day battle.

 On 3 May, the Kachin Independence Army said they have shot down a government helicopter near the town of Momauk following days of air raids.

 On 7 May, KIA spokesman claimed the military has suffered casualties after regime fighter jets mistakenly dropped bombs at their own troops in Momauk Township.

 On 18 May, the KIA ambushed a military convoy and destroyed six tanker trucks near Kutkai Township.

 On 22 May, the KIA attacked military positions, and jade mining sites owned by the Myanmar Economic Holdings Ltd (MEHL) in Namtsit Bum in Hkamti Township.

 On 25 May, fighting flared up between the KIA and junta troops in Momauk Township, forcing civilians to flee from military shellings.

 On 30 May, the KIA joined the anti-coup People's Defence Force (PDF) battling junta troops in Katha Township, killing eight regime soldiers.
 Fighting was also continuing in Putao, Hpakant and Momauk Township.